-jMetrik™ 3.1 is now available!
-Version 3.1 is a siginificant revision to jMetrik that adds new functionality for item response theory and creating graphs.
-The program is available for free from the download page.
+jMetrik™ 3.1: Version 3.1 is available for free from the download page.
 Free technical support is no longer offered.
 Please purchase a support plan to ask questions by email.
 Paid workshops will continue to be available online each January and August.
 If your organization would like to arrange for a workshop at a different time, either online or in person, please contact customer support.

 jMetrik is a free and open source computer program for psychometric analysis.
 (See who is using jMetrik.)
 It features a user-friendly interface, integrated database, and a variety of statistical procedures and charts.
 The interface is intuitive and easy to learn.
 It also scales to the experience of the user.
 New users can quickly learn to implement psychometric procedures though point-and-click menus.
 Experienced users can take advantage of the jMetrik command structure and write command files for executing an analysis.